ayastreb/bandwidth-hero/README.md

 ![Bandwidth Hero](https://raw.githubusercontent.com/ayastreb/bandwidth-hero/master/docs/logo.png)

-Bandwidth Hero is a Chrome extension which compresses images on the page to save bandwidth.
+Bandwidth Hero is a Chrome extension which compresses images on the page to save data.

+It uses [compression proxy](https://github.com/ayastreb/bandwidth-hero-proxy) to convert all images to greyscale [WebP](https://developers.google.com/speed/webp/) images.

 ## How It Works?

 ![Workflow](https://raw.githubusercontent.com/ayastreb/bandwidth-hero/master/docs/workflow-v2.png)

 1. When active, Bandwidth Hero intercepts all images loading requests
-2. It sends each image URL to the compression proxy server, hosted at Heroku
+2. It sends each image URL to the compression proxy server
 3. Proxy server downloads the original image
-4. Once image is downloaded it is then compressed to black and white
+4. Once image is downloaded it is then converted to greyscale [WebP](https://developers.google.com/speed/webp/) image.
 5. Proxy server returns compressed image to the browser

 ## Privacy Consideration